 Ohio is one of the top wine-producing states in the country, has the largest Amish population in the world and is known as the roller coaster capital, thanks to the thrill seekers paradise, Cedar Point.
 Ohio is pretty diverse and most people have no idea of all that Ohio has to offer!

 Our goal for the past couple of years has been to explore that diversity and uncover some of the attractions and events that make Ohio not only a great place to live but also a great place to visit.

 As we discover new reasons to love our home state, we’ll write a post about it and share it here.
 Simply click on the link – or sentence that is blue or purplish- to go to that blog post to see what we have to say about that attraction or destination.

 Hopefully, our experiences will help you as you plan outings with your own children, spouse or travel buddies.
 We’ll also add a button to the sidebar so you can easily reference this post as we visit more Ohio attractions and add them to our list of things to do in Ohio.
 So make sure you bookmark this page, Pin it to your Ohio board, or share it so you’ll have it to refer back to when you’re looking for more ideas.

 For ease in navigation and reading, this post is broken up by region and then by larger cities within that region.
 For example, in northeast Ohio, you’ll find Cleveland, Medina, Mansfield, etc.

 Things to do in Northwest Ohio

 This area borders Michigan, Indiana and Lake Erie.
-It stretches from Toledo to Sandusky, down to Bucyrus and Mercer.
-Popular attractions include Cedar Point Amusement Park, the Lake Erie islands, historical sites and the Toledo Museum of Art.
+It stretches from Toledo to Sandusky, down to Bucyrus and into Mercer County.
+Popular attractions include Cedar Point Amusement Park, the Lake Erie islands, many historical sites and the Toledo Museum of Art.